D'Aquila crime family: History

 The D'Aquila family traces back to the Morello crime family.
-Prior to becoming its own family and establishing dominance in the 1920s was a crew operated by Ignazio Lupo from Palermo.
-After Lupo merged his crew with the Morello mob to form the Morello crime family he became the underboss of the family.
-He left leadership of the crew to Salvatore D'Aquila who in the 1910s broke off from the Morello's to start his own family after the arrest of the Morello leadership.
-In 1916 D'Aquila absorbed what was left of the Brooklyn Camorra after a they went to war with the Morellos to create the D'Aquila crime family.
+Prior to becoming its own family and establishing dominance in the 1920s, it was a crew operated by Ignazio Lupo from Palermo.
+After Lupo merged his crew with the Morello mob to form the Morello crime family, he became the underboss of the family.
+He left leadership of the crew to Salvatore D'Aquila who in the 1910s broke off from the Morello family to start his own family after the arrest of the Morello leadership.
+In 1916 after the Brooklyn Camorra went to war with the Morello family, D'Aquila absorbed what was left of the Brooklyn Camorra to create the D'Aquila crime family.

 On October 10, 1928, D'Aquila was shot dead on Avenue A in Manhattan, aged 54.
-After his murder, D'Aquila's family was taken over by Manfredi Mineo.
+After his murder, D'Aquila's family was taken over by Manfredi "Al" Mineo.